LucasZatta/go-sol-sum/README.md

 ## Problem

-The max subarray sum problem is a pretty straight forward one, given an one dimensional list of n element, the task is to find a contiguous subarray with the largest sum.
-The optimal solution for this problem (O(n)) is achieved using Kadane's algorithm.
+The max subarray sum problem is a pretty straight forward one, given an one dimensional list of n elements, the task is to find a contiguous subarray with the largest sum.
+The optimal solution for this problem (O(n)) is achieved by using Kadane's algorithm.

 ### Kadane's Algorithm